Virtual information session

 MAPP alumni directory

-Many Master of Positive Psychology graduates are listed on our MAPP Alumni Directory.
+Many Master of Positive Psychology graduates are listed on our MAPP Alumni Directory website.
 If you are looking for speakers, authors, teachers, consultants, coaches, therapists, or a variety of other roles, use this resource to get in touch.

 For an overview of the Master of Applied Positive Psychology program including program highlights, admission requirements and faculty, download the MAPP flyer (PDF).